apurbadas2311/Blinkit-Sales-Data-Analysis/README.md

 Technologies Used:
 Power BI
-Data Analysis and Visualization Techniques
+Data Analysis and Visualization Techniques,
 SQL for Data Querying